To supplement the boot disk, you can attach

 to master, primary worker, and secondary worker nodes in your cluster.
 Local

 SSDs can provide faster read and write times than persistent disk.
-The size of
+The 375GB

 increase SSD storage (see